-Creating an emergency fund may sound difficult, but worth it when an emergency arises.
+Creating an emergency fund may sound difficult, but it is worth it when an emergency arises.

 While some folks may already have a small emergency fund set, recent world events have likely affected the creation and development of this fund.
 With the recent pandemic and ongoing inflation, we now know that circumstances can change in an instant.